Deciding on your domain name (or URL) is an important starting point for any business when embarking on having a website built.

 Oh, and don’t worry: if you choose to go without, like Twitter has, you’ll still end up in the right place if you type the address with the www.; Facebook is the opposite- if you type facebook.com it’ll take you to www.facebook.com!

 Researching your domain name

 It’s best not to do this yourself- I don’t know whether it’s coincidence or not, but I’ve been stung in the past.
 Don’t type them into a search engine like Google and don’t search for them on a dedicated domain name site.
 Certain companies must have ways of finding out what URLs people are searching for and they can buy them up and hold you to ransom.
-A client of mine had to go for .net instead of their preferred .com as one of these unscrupulous companies bought the .com a couple of days after they searched for it and only days before we went to buy it!
+A client of mine had to go for .net instead of their preferred .com as one of these unscrupulous companies bought the .com a couple of days after she searched for it and only days before she went to buy it!

 If you want to do it yourself, type the address in your URL bar, rather than search box.
 If your service provider (BT, TalkTalk, etc.) returns a ‘this cannot be found’ message of some sort then you’re probably on to a winner.

 If you prefer, fire me an email with the domain names you’re thinking of and I’ll do the checking for you.
 This way, I can also give you my tuppence-worth on how effective they’d be!